techrivers/MediSpeak/README.md

 ---

-**SpeakBridge** - Bridging language barriers in healthcare, one conversation at a time.
+**MediSpeak** - Bridging language barriers in healthcare, one conversation at a time.